-Diabetic Neuropathy is a nerve disorder caused by diabetes.
-Over time, high blood sugar levels from diabetes can damage nerves throughout your body causing neuropathy.
+A Nerve disorder caused by Diabetes over time, high blood sugar levels from Diabetes can damage nerves throughout your body causing neuropathy.

 There are several types of neuropathy:

-Peripheral Neuropathy – Peripheral neuropathy reduces your ability to sense pain, touch, temperature, and vibration in certain parts of the body.
-Peripheral neuropathy may also affect movement and muscle strength.
+Peripheral neuropathy reduces your ability to sense pain, touch, temperature, and vibration in certain parts of the body, which may also affect movement and muscle strength.
 Symptoms include tingling, numbness, tightness, burning, stabbing pain, greatly reduced or greatly increased sensitivity to light, touch, temperature, loss of balance and coordination.

-Focal Neuropathy – focal Neuropathy affects a single nerve, most often in the wrist, thigh, or foot.
+Focal Neuropathy affects a single nerve, most often in the wrist, thigh, or foot.
 It may also affect the nerves of the back, chest, and those that control the eye muscles.
-Focal neuropathy often develops suddenly and is the rarest form.
+It often develops suddenly and is the rarest.
 Symptoms include pain, weakness, motor problems in a single area of the body, pain in or around one of your eyes, double vision, and difficulty moving the eye.

 What can cause Neuropathy?

 High blood sugar levels cause diabetic neuropathy.
 The higher your blood sugar levels, the greater your risk of developing Neuropathy.
 The risk of nerve damage also increases as you age and the longer you have diabetes.
 Smoking and excessive use of alcohol may further increase the risk of neuropathy.

 A diagnosis of Neuropathy is based largely on your symptoms, your medical history, and a physical examination.
 Tests such as electromyogram and nerve conduction may be done to confirm the diagnosis.
 Additional tests may be needed to identify which type of neuropathy you have.